PaulisMatrix/paulismatrix.github.io/content/shorts/prepared statements.md

 Also each statement allocates some memory on the database server.
 So make sure to explicitly call `DEALLOCATE` or `CLOSE` at the end to cleanup.

-Here's how prepared statements are executed (PG protocol but most dbs follow the same steps):
+Here's how prepared statements are executed at the wire level (PG protocol but most dbs follow the same steps):

 ```
 Parse (statement_name="my_statement", query="SELECT * FROM users WHERE id = $1", param_types=[int])